brikis98/yevgeniy-brikman-homepage/_posts/2020-01-17-skin-in-the-game.md

 Any actor who makes a decision must bear the risk of that decision.
 Otherwise, you end up with an asymmetry where one actor may get all the upside, and everyone else is stuck with all the potential downside.

-Examples:
+Example 1:

 - **No skin in the game**: politician who argues for war, but has no risk of actually dying in that war.
 - **Skin in the game**: activist, dissident, revolutionary.

+Example 2:

-- **No skin in the game**: banker who makes bad investments and is bailed out with tax dollars.
-Or bankers or financial advisors who tell others how to invest (e.g., on TV), but don't invest that way themselves.
+- **No skin in the game**: bankers who tell others how to invest (e.g., on TV), but don't invest that way themselves.
 - **Skin in the game**: hedge fund traders.

+Example 3:

 - **No skin in the game**: consultants who dish out lots of advice, and then leave, so that only the customer feels the consequences of following that advice.
 - **Skin in the game**: entrepreneurs, investors.